jteng2/CSE-403-RecipeCart/developer_manual.md

 ## Testing the back-end
 - Running `./gradlew build` also runs the backend tests.
 - Also, running `./gradlew test` just runs the tests without the other build steps.
-- One other thing to note is that some exception stacktraces may be printed when running these tests, even if all tests pass.
+- One other thing to note is that some exception stack-traces may be printed when running these tests, even if all tests pass.
 Do not be alarmed of this, as some tests test for if an exception is being handled, and printing the stacktrace of the exception is one of the behaviors that those exception handlers do.
 Just note if the tests pass or not.

 ## Testing the front-end
 - Navigate to `/front-end/` directory